 "If Muirfield is regarded as the King of East Lothian then North Berwick is undoubtedly Queen.
 Sometimes words cannot accurately describe a course and do it total justice, you just have to go and experience it for yourself in order to get a proper flavour of the place.
 The West Links at North Berwick is one of those."

-"Craigielaw is somewhat of the New Kid on the Block when it comes to easily accessible links golf courses in East Lothian."
+"Craigielaw is somewhat of the New Kid on the Block when it comes to easily accessible links golf courses in East Lothian.
+Established just before the turn of the millennium and opened in 2001 there is much to praise this course for.
+It is certainly a challenging links with deep bunkers and upturned greens the main obstacles to a good score."

 "Due to the proximity of the coast Longniddry can certainly be classed as a seaside course although it is not deemed a true links."